bglads/githublist/README.md

-Displays the recent opened issues from a github repo
+Django App to display the recent opened issues from a github repo

 Usage:
 Enter the 'github-user-name/repository-name'